 Erected 2004 by Kentucky Historical Society, Kentucky Department of Highways, and Friends of Raceland.
 (Marker Number 2143.)

 Other nearby markers.
 At least 8 other markers are within 4 miles of this marker, measured as the crow flies.
-Caroline Furnace / Iron Made in Kentucky (within shouting distance of this marker); Camp Swigert (approx. 1.8 miles away); Steam Furnace / Iron made in Kentucky (approx. 2.1 miles away); McConnell House Complex (approx. 2.3 miles away); John M. McConnell House (approx. 2.4 miles away); City of Ironton (approx. 3.2 miles away in Ohio); John Campbell Memorial Home (approx. 3.4 miles away in Ohio); Unger's Shoes (approx. 3.4 miles away in Ohio).
+Caroline Furnace / Iron Made in Kentucky (within shouting distance of this marker); Camp Swigert (approx. 1.8 miles away); Wurtland Union Church (approx. 1.9 miles away); Iron made in Kentucky / Steam Furnace (approx. 2.1 miles away); McConnell House Complex (approx. 2.3 miles away); John M. McConnell House (approx. 2.4 miles away); City of Ironton (approx. 3.2 miles away in Ohio); John Campbell Memorial Home (approx. 3.4 miles away in Ohio).

 Also see . . .
 Wikipedia Entry.
 “During its heyday, Raceland was known as the ‘Million Dollar Oval’ because of its ornate appearance.
 The 1½-mile-long track was circled by a white fence of wood and iron, as well as rambling roses.
 The bridle paths and the front lawn were paved in red tapestry brick matching the club house, stewards’ stand and judge’s stand.
 The infield of the track contained a lake and several sunken gardens.
 Financial difficulties forced the closure of the Raceland track in 1928.”
 (Submitted on November 16, 2018.)